cloudflare/cloudflare-docs/products/byoip/src/content/best-practices/irr-entries.md

 ### IRR Entry instructions

 Each routing registry has its own set of IRR entry instructions.
-This table provides links to those instructions:
+This table provides links to those instructions.

 <TableWrap><table>
 <thead>